 VIDEO SUBMISSION GUIDELINES

-- Video may not exceed 3 minutes in length.
+- Video samples may not exceed 3 minutes in length.

 - We will only accept a video artwork piece - NO 'behind the scenes' or 'personal statement' videos